By: W. Kirk Taylor, CFP®

 Higher interest rates are having a significant impact on the residential housing market as the double-whammy of soaring housing prices and interest rates, have led to a plummeting in the housing affordability index, i.e., housing is the least affordable it has been in decades.
 Over the past 18-24 months, the 30-year mortgage rate has surged from roughly 2.75% to over 5%.

 Consumer spending, of which housing is a significant portion, can only slow given these forces.
-Hence, consumer spending rose at its slowest pace in 2022, as consumers struggled to manage the higher food, housing, transportation and energy prices.
+Hence, consumer spending rose at its slowest pace in 2022, as consumers struggled to manage the higher food, housing, transportation, and energy prices.

 Rising Treasury yields, in turn, are cascading throughout the economy in the form of higher borrowing costs, squeezing households and businesses alike.
-Car loans, credit cards and corporate debt all stand to get more expensive as rates rise.
+Car loans, credit cards, and corporate debt all stand to get more expensive as rates rise.
 [2]

 The Earnings Wildcard

 According to FactSet, “on a year-over-year basis, the S&P 500 is reporting its lowest earnings growth since Q4 2020.
-During the upcoming week 175 S&P 500 companies are scheduled to report.
+During the upcoming week, 175 S&P 500 companies are scheduled to report.
 In aggregate, both revenues and earnings are set to come in well below the long-term averages.
-As noted earlier, P/E ratios have contracted to levels that are more realistic given the significantly.
-At the end of day though, market prices will directly reflect the direction of earnings.
+As noted earlier, P/E ratios have contracted to levels that are more realistic given the significance.
+At the end of the day though, market prices will directly reflect the direction of earnings.
 If earnings fall, so will broad market averages.
 Fortunately, the reverse is also true.
 [3]

 It’s the Economy Stupid

-About 90% of investors expect the U.S. to enter a recession before the end of 2023, and 72% of investors surveyed said they expect the S&P 500 to fall further before it stages a sustained recovery. according to a survey published Thursday by Deutsche Bank.
+About 90% of investors expect the U.S. to enter a recession before the end of 2023, and 72% of investors surveyed said they expect the S&P 500 to fall further before it stages a sustained recovery, according to a survey published Thursday by Deutsche Bank.

 At the beginning of 2022, the average interest rate on a 30-year mortgage hovered above 3%.
 Today it stands at 4.72%, according to Freddie Mac.